romaan665/customer-behavior-analysis/README.md

-Data Analytics Project
+#Data Analytics Project

-Overview
+Overview:
 This project demonstrates an end-to-end data analytics workflow, starting from data loading and preprocessing in Python to data visualization in Power BI.
 The project focuses on cleaning, analyzing, and transforming raw data into meaningful business insights using Python, PostgreSQL, SQL, and Power BI.

-Dataset
+Dataset:
 The dataset contains customer-related information used for exploratory data analysis, data cleaning, SQL querying, and dashboard creation.

 Data includes: